facebookarchive/hack-langspec/spec/04-basic-concepts.md

 arrays.

-For portability, it is generally recommended that programs written in PHP should avoid performing value assignment with a right-hand side that is an array with one or more elements or sub-elements that have an alias relationship.
+For portability, it is generally recommended that programs written in Hack should avoid performing value assignment with a right-hand side that is an array with one or more elements or sub-elements that have an alias relationship.

-***Implementation Notes:*** For generality and for simplicity, the abstract model represents deferred array copy mechanisms in a manner that is more open-ended and superficially different than the php.net implementation’s model, which uses a symmetric deferred copy mechanism
+***Implementation Notes*** For generality and for simplicity, the abstract model represents deferred array copy mechanisms in a manner that is more open-ended and superficially different than the php.net implementation’s model, which uses a symmetric deferred copy mechanism